Symplectic mapping class groups of some Stein and rational surfaces: Structures making a configuration holomorphic

 \section{Structures making a configuration holomorphic}

 Let $S=\bigcup_{i=1}^nS_i$ be a union of embedded symplectic 2-spheres in a symplectic 4-manifold $X$.
 Suppose that the various components intersect transversely and that there are no triple intersections.
 Suppose further that there is an $\omega$-compatible $J$ for which all the components $S_i$ are $J$-holomorphic.
 Let $\mH(S)$ denote the space of $\omega$-compatible almost complex structures $J$ for which all components $S_i$ are simultaneously $J$-holomorphic.

-\begin{lmaun} If all the intersection between components of $S$ are symplectically orthogonal then the space $\mH(S)$ is weakly contractible. \end{lmaun} \begin{proof} Let $\mJ(S_i)$ denote the (contractible) space of $\omega|_{S_i}$-compatible almost complex structures on $S_i$ and $\mJ(S)$ denote the product $\prod_{i=1}^n\mJ(S_i)$.
+We now provide a proof of Lemma \ref{contrH} from section \ref{confhol}. \begin{lmaun} If all the intersection between components of $S$ are symplectically orthogonal then the space $\mH(S)$ is weakly contractible. \end{lmaun} \begin{proof} Let $\mJ(S_i)$ denote the (contractible) space of $\omega|_{S_i}$-compatible almost complex structures on $S_i$ and $\mJ(S)$ denote the product $\prod_{i=1}^n\mJ(S_i)$.
 The space $\mH$ maps to $\mJ(S)$ by restriction.
 We want to show this is a homotopy equivalence.

 We proceed in stages.
 First define $\mJ|_{S_i}$ to be the space of $\omega$-compatible almost complex structures on $TX|_{S_i}$ and $\mJ|_S$ to be the product $\prod_{i=1}^n\mJ|_{S_i}$.
 The restriction map $\mH(S)\rightarrow\mJ(S)$ factors through restriction maps: